 Finally, we investigate whether measurement error could drive our results.
-One concern is that people are reluctant to report gang governance when the gang is strong.
-We show how such systematic under-reporting would generally lead us to underestimate the crowdin effect.
+The evidence from police records suggest that the border discontinuity has real impacts on crime.
+Still, it is possible that that people are reluctant to report gang governance when the gang is strong.
+We show how such systematic under-reporting would generally lead us to underestimate the crowd-in effect.
 We risk overestimating crowd-in in one highly-specific circumstance: citizens who under-report when the gang is strong and their block is distant from the state, but who report accurately otherwise.
 A survey experiment and other analyses suggest this is unlikely, and that survey respondents freely report combo activity.

 Altogether, these results suggest that gang rule is as much a problem for semi-strong states as for weak ones.
-Governments powerful enough to prohibit and police illegal markets create incentives for gangs to protect their criminal rents.
-If, at the same time, the state is not strong enough to eradicate these activities (and no one has eradicated retail drug markets), then criminal governance may flourish.
+Governments powerful enough to foster development and prohibit illegal goods create incentives for gangs to protect their criminal rents.
+If, at the same time, the state is not strong enough to eradicate these activities (and not even the strongest states have eradicated retail drug markets), then criminal governance may flourish.

 These findings also shed light on the divergent styles of criminal rule observed in other countries.
 For example, Melnikov et al. (2021) show how gangs in San Salvador are repressive and restrict local development.
 Instead of fostering civilian loyalty through services, they rule through fear and extraction.
 Notably, the study suggests that Salvadoran gangs rely on extortion and do not have major sources of criminal rents such as retail drugs.
-If so, this may help explain the relative absence of gang rule and legitimacy.
+Absent this incentive to foster order and loyalty, El Salvador's gangs can afford to be repressive and illegitimate.

 In contrast, in eastern Congo, Sánchez De La Sierra (2020) shows how roving warlords turn themselves into stationary bandits and deliver security and adjudication when mining rents grow large and can be taxed.
-While some of the motive to govern comes from the fee collection itself, some of the governing motive may come from the need to protect their rents from other roving bandits and the state.
+While some of the motive to govern comes from fee collection itself, some of the governing motive may come from the need to protect their rents from other roving bandits and the state.

-There are also parallels to a counter-insurgency literature arguing that rebel groups offer justice and welfare services to capture civilian "hearts and minds."2 This literature argues that military action plus state services can raise state legitimacy and crowd out insurgents (Berman and Matanock, 2015).
+There are also parallels to a counter-insurgency literature arguing that rebel groups offer justice and welfare services to capture civilian "hearts and minds."
+Some scholars in this tradition argue that military action plus state services can raise state legitimacy and crowd out insurgents (Berman and Matanock, 2015).
 This raises the question: Why would village insurgents be crowded out when city gangs are not?
 One possible answer is that rural insurgents have wide areas of operation, where no one town or village is strategic, while urban gangs have small, well-defined territories and are hemmed in by rivals.
 Gangs have nowhere else to go.